Oza-Jeetkumar-Vishnubhai/flipkartGrid5.0_palakPaneer/README.md

 ## Installation
 ### Chrome Extension
-- Go to chrome extension dashboard, enable Developer mode and in load unpacked upload flipkartGrid5.0 chrome extension folder.
-Using this extension Id generate new OAuth 2.0 Client ID from google cloud add it to thr clientID in manifest.json
+- Go to chrome extension dashboard, enable Developer mode and click on load unpacked button and upload flipkartGrid5.0 chrome extension folder.
+By Using this extension Id generate new OAuth 2.0 Client ID from google cloud and add it to the clientID in manifest.json
 ```
   "oauth2": {
     "client_id": "",      //here...